Become your own “inner gardener”

 Together, we will explore the seemingly contradictory concepts of abundance and limits, through the philosophy and practice of yoga.
 Yoga often works in a paradoxical way: it is not about limits nor about abundance – it’s about both!
 We will also seek insights from gardening and permaculture, which draw a similar conclusion: only when you take heed of the limits can you achieve abundance.

-We invite you to become your own “inner gardener” and explore the principles of abundance and limits with us – with just the right mix of yoga practice, meditation, excursions into nature and delicious, home-made, organic food.
+We invite you to become your own “inner gardener” and explore the principles of abundance and limits with us – and with just the right mix of yoga practice, excursions into nature, delicious, home-made, organic food and time for yourself.

-We will also explore limits and abundance in nature, and examine our relationship with our food.
-Here, Alastair, who is a permaculture gardener, a beekeeper and an enthusiastic cook, will be your guide.
+We will also get out into the fresh air to explore limits and abundance in our permaculture garden and in a guided nature walk.
+Tasting organic and local food is part of the experience.
+Here, Alastair, who is a gardener, a beekeeper and an enthusiastic cook, will be your guide.

-If you’d like to stay only two days (12-13 September), this is also possible.
+If you’d like to stay only two days (Sat-Sunday), this is also possible.
 Let us know.

 Jardin Prangeleu, Grand Bru 10, 6941 Villers-Sainte-Gertrude, Belgium